 So really when it comes to the relative affordability, ease of doing it yourself and versatility, you almost have to consider using gravel from a place like Discounts Builders Merchants in Tipton.

-If your looking for a brummie driveway expert for to do your next home drive ,garden patio, or any other type of paving work contact Majesticlay Birmingham Driveway.
+If your looking for a birmingham driveway expert to do your next home drive ,garden patio, or any other type of paving work, contact Majesticlay Birmingham Driveway & Paving.
 Our office is 116 Sundridge Rd, Birmingham, B44 9PA.
 Be sure to call for your free estimate on 0121 752 9186.
 Check out more information and/or reviews here at My Local Services and Cylex